yevvonlim/clip-ivp/README.md

-## Official Pytorch Implementation of CLIP-IVP
+## MICCAI2023 Workshop] Official Pytorch Implementation of CLIP-IVP

-This is an official implementation of CLIP-IVP: CLIP-based Intraoral View Prediction.
+This is an official implementation of CLIP-IVP: CLIP-based Intraoral View Prediction presented in MICCAI2023 1st MedAGI workshop.
 We exploited the source codes in stylegan2-ada repository for our implementation.

 In this study, we propose a novel method called CLIP-based Intraoral View Prediction (CLIP-IVP) for predicting novel views of intraoral structure using only a single front teeth image of a patient.
 This